Are all solar panels made in China?

 Solar panels available for sale in Australia and New Zealand come from various manufacturing sources, not solely from China.

-However, over the last 10 to 15 years, China has become the leading manufacturer of solar panels and, more so, the dominant player when it comes to the key components used to manufacture solar panels.
+However, over the last 10 to 15 years, China has emerged as the top manufacturer of solar panels and the dominant player in producing the key components for solar panel manufacturing.

 Based on figures released by the International Energy Agency (IEA), in 2021, almost 75% of global solar panels were manufactured in China.